sony-si/ai-research/HMQ/readme.md

 ![VideoBlocks](images/parto_final.png)

 ## Contributing
-If you find a bug, create a GitHub issue.
-Similarly, if you have questions, simply post them as GitHub issues.
+If you find a bug or have a question, please create a GitHub issue.

-I look forward to seeing what the community does with these models!